radmir-s/radmir-s/README.md

-- Hi there 👋.
-- I am Radmir.
-- I hope I am gonna write something about myself soon..
+Hi there 👋.
+I am Radmir.
+I am currently working on my PhD in applied mathematics at the University of Houston.
+I have the privilege of collaborating with Robert Azencott and Andreas Mang on the automatic classification of 3D images.
+I have a strong passion for exploring AI and ML algorithms.
+Come and visit my [website](https://radmir.website/).